project-march/ProjectMarch/doc/march_packages/march_data_collector.rst

 All devices should be connected to the same WiFi for optimal functioning.

-1. First you open the app on the phone and you pair the insoles with the phone.
+1. First you open the app on the phone and pair the insoles with the phone.

 .. note::

-    The pressure soles are turned on by moving/shaking them, because the internal IMU is triggered.
+    The pressure soles are turned on by moving them, because the internal IMU is triggered.
     Shake the pressure soles when they do not automatically turn on.

 2. Next you should set the record mode to live capture.
 Open the Moticon desktop app and go to the record section and settings.
 Set the following things: